andrea-weisberg/readme-sprint-devportal/docs/get-started/fraud.md

 Let’s look at the fraud control measures.

-## Usage

-Paymentology Sprint allows you to specify the payment methods that the card can be used with.
-If there is an attempted use of the card for an unspecified payment method, the transaction will fail.

-Here are some of the common methods:

-POS

-ATM

-Tokenization

-Moneysend

-Contactless

-EMV

-E-commerce

 ## Transaction Limits

 Paymentology Sprint allows you to implement transaction limits per card or program.
 If the ceiling is reached, no further transactions are permitted.